vijithjacob93/Open-Cluster-Kinematics-Only-Membership-Catalog-for-APOGEE-stars/README.md

-# Open-Cluster-Kinematics-Only-Membership-Catalog-for-APOGEE-stars
+# Open-Cluster-Kinematic-Membership-Catalog-for-APOGEE-stars
 We present a membership catalog for open clusters in APOGEE DR16, with stars selected solely on the basis of radial velocities (from APOGEE) and proper motions (fromg Gaia).
-This catalog is useful for work on clsuter chemisty since we do not use chemical information in our membership selection.
+This catalog is particularly useful for work on cluster chemisty since we do not use chemical information in our membership selection.